g-leech/argmin-gravitas/metrics.md

 visible:	true
 ---

-When reporting the quality of things, I use the following scales of measurement:
+I use the following scales for quality of stuff:

 * [Estimate quality](#spiegel-quality)